fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 What this does is compare `AstraAffection-1` to `0`, and sets the `AstraAffection` variable to whichever is higher.

 While this is a little arbitrary when dealing with a number representing an abstraction, like Affection values, this is important when working with variables relating to physical objects - coins in the player's wallet, chocolate boxes left to give to the boys on Valentine's Day, or bullets in a gun.
+(What would bullets look like?)

 > #### Game design tip - Affection values
 >